amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 ## 1.3 Assumptions

+the following is a list of assumptions made to perform the case study:
 1. Unbudgeted project
-2. Problem assumed to be; increase the sales of "selected items" selected items - Items that have the least amount of sales on a monthly
+2. Problem assumed to be; increase the sales of "selected items" (Items that have the least amount of sales on a monthly)
 3. A sample dataset (mp4 video) at a Home Care Store is used for analysis

 # 2. In-Store Retail Foot Traffic Analytics